Over time, the worth of a piece of real estate will fluctuate up and down.

 mortgage rates, unemployment, business growth, government programs and quite a few other national factors have a definite effect on your home's value.

 But the most influential things that figure your property's value are particular to the local Englewood economy and residential market.

 Access to services - Most people want homes in the regions with the most convenient places we go often or everyday, such as our work and schools.

 So those areas often appreciate, or keep their value consistently, year to year.

-Recent sales - Your agent should give you facts and figures on the recent real estate sales in the neighborhoods that you'd like to live in.
+Recent sales - Your agent should provide you with reports on the recent home sales in the neighborhoods that you're interested in.
 You'll want to know average time on market, selling versus listing price and more.

 The appreciation history - Is the neighborhood believed to be desirable because of its location or affordability?
 Have home prices gone up or down over the last 5-10 years?

 The local economy - Are local companies hiring?
 Have businesses moved into or away from an area?
 Is there a good combination of jobs in an area, or does it depend on just one industry?
 Is the mix of commercial and residential development changing?